 1. Select The Charcoal Properly

-Check out the packages of the charcoals from the store you are buying in and always buy the one that is properly stored and sealed in the plastic bag.
+Check out the packages of the charcoals from the store you are buying in, and always buy the one that is properly stored and sealed in a plastic bag.

 2. Choose The Right Place